hajarzankadi/Predict-Interest-Tag-with-BERTopic/README.md

 BERTweet is the first public large-scale language model pre-trained for English Tweets.
 BERTweet is trained based on the RoBERTa (A Robustly Optimized BERT Pretraining Approach) pre-training procedure.

-for more details, please check out those two references: BERTweet and Roberta.
+for more details, please check out those two references: BERTweet(https://github.com/VinAIResearch/BERTweet#introduction) and Roberta(https://github.com/pytorch/fairseq/blob/main/examples/roberta/README.md).

 4. dataset:

-For this tutorial, I used this Kaggle dataset, which contains data analysis tweets from verified accounts on Twitter from 2010-2021.
+For this tutorial, I used this Kaggle dataset(https://www.kaggle.com/datasets/ruchi798/data-science-tweets), which contains data analysis tweets from verified accounts on Twitter from 2010-2021.

 5. Tweet preprocessing:

-In order to preprocess our tweets, I use “tweet preprocessor” package, a preprocessing library for tweet data written in Python and that can be installed via :
+In order to preprocess our tweets, I use “tweet preprocessor” package (https://github.com/s/preprocessor), a preprocessing library for tweet data written in Python and that can be installed via :

 — using Pip: